 Behind the Connections

-Grown ConNECTed is currently coming out of the Sustainable Food Programs at UConn CAHNR Extension.
-We work with Farmers throughout the region to inform our work and provide support for consumers and Farmers.
-The hope is that this project will help make local food more visible, and more convenient for the people of the "Quiet Corner" so that the can get a full taste of local flavor on their plates.
+Grown ConNECTed is coordinated by UConn Extension.
+We strive to work with food-producing farmers across the region to guide our work.
+Our hope is that this project will help make local food more visible, easier to find, and more convenient for residents of the "Quiet Corner" so that they can get a full taste of local flavor on their plates.
 So get ConNECTed, and Find Your Farm!

 Jiff Martin is an active program manager of several extension programs promoting local food and assisting new farm enterprises for the UConn College of Agriculture, Health and Natural Resources.
 She has worked for over 12 years on food and agriculture issues in Connecticut.